Actively Learning Halfspaces without Synthetic Data: Approximate Learning

 Again, since \Cref{thm:LSMF-eps} returns a monotone hypothesis, we obtain a proper learner. \end{proof}

 \begin{proofof}{\Cref{thm:LSMF-eps}} We consider a slight modification of the algorithm described in \Alg{LSMF}.
-Change line (5) so that the while-loop terminates when $n < \eps n$ (instead of $n < 10$).
+Change \Line{alg:line:while} so that the while-loop terminates when $n < \eps n$ (instead of $n < 10$).
 That is, we run the algorithm of \Cref{thm:LSMF} until there are $|Z| \leq \eps n$ points remaining.
-This uses $O(D + \log(1/\eps))$ queries and returns a set $C$ of candidate hypotheses which by \Cref{clm:invariant} is guaranteed to contain the true labeling $\ell$ in the case that $i^{\star} \notin S$.
-Now, by \Cref{clm:candidates} we can use at most $D$ queries and return a single representative $h^C \in C$ from this collection with the guarantee that if $\ell \in C$, then $h^C = \ell$.
+This uses $O(D + \log(1/\eps))$ queries and returns a set $C$ of candidate hypotheses which by \Clm{clm:invariant} is guaranteed to contain the true labeling $\ell$ in the case that $i^{\star} \notin S$.
+Now, by \Clm{clm:candidates} we can use at most $D$ queries and return a single representative $h^C \in C$ from this collection with the guarantee that if $\ell \in C$, then $h^C = \ell$.
 In summary, if $i^{\star} \notin S$, then we have $h^C = \ell$.